Accessibility in Tech: The Importance of Inclusive Writing in Technical Communication

 With Acrolinx, you can check a large content repository — including your website — quickly.
 Configure your Acrolinx guidance, and you’re ready to go:

 For each piece of content, you see an overall score and scoring on different types of errors.
-To evaluate accessibility and inclusivity, you want to focus especially on these three types:
+To evaluate accessibility and inclusive writing, you want to focus especially on these three types:

-With Acrolinx it’s easy to identify inclusivity and accessibility issues across all of your content.
+With Acrolinx it’s easy to identify inclusive writing issues and accessibility issues across all of your content.
 Not only does it detect the specific issues, it prioritizes them by type and sends detailed information to the team responsible for updating it.

 From there, your writing teams can continue to work in their favorite authoring environments, while using the Acrolinx Sidebar, which provides guidance to fix each issue.